IceFairyCirno/BornAgain/README.md

 ## How to use

-> Updated 15/8/2025
+> Updated 25/8/2025

-Download the app-release.apk and install it on your Android device.
+Download the app-release-25082025.apk and install it on your Android device.

 ## Author
 Ling Chun Ho Dicky